MOPED Lessons: Introduction

 The key with parameterization is that while you should aim to do it, you should care not to overdo it.
 Too many parameters can make things too unwieldy when it comes to changes, and especially since parameters on the same game object are more often than not dependent on each other.
 Making a change in one could affect the rest, and also affect the overall quality of that object, be it cards, characters, game boards or anything else that can be parameterized.

 Emergence is a key aspect of every single game.
-It is at the core of what games work to begin with.
+It is at the core of why games work to begin with.
 Emergence, i.e. emergent behavior is pretty much everything that comes as a result of a game’s rules and mechanics, but is not strictly dictated by the game.

 In MOPED, a game having high emergence means that the game is designed in a way that a lot of unique gameplay situations can arise from the existing rules.
 In essence, it is a check to see if your games are repetitive and if they allow the players enough creative freedom with the tools they’re given.
 Just as with optimization, try not to prematurely force emergence.
 It’s easy to add new mechanics to try and increase it, but those mechanics—and the overhead they create—can come back and bite you later on in development.